Lookback Archive / F&O Studies

 Lookback: How Nifty F&O traders navigated the June 2024 expiry

 By the time the morning bell rang on Monday, June 17, 2024, the Nifty 50 had already done most of its work for the month.
-The index closed that session at 23,411.90, up about 0.32% on the day, but the more interesting print was sitting in the option chain: a wall of put writing at the 23,000 strike, call unwinding from the 23,500 ceiling, and a max-pain reading that had been quietly sliding upward toward 23,300 for four consecutive sessions.
+The index closed that session at 23,411.90, up about 0.32% on the day, but the more interesting print sat in the option chain: a wall of put writing at the 23,000 strike, call unwinding from the 23,500 ceiling, and a max-pain reading that had been quietly sliding upward toward 23,300 for four consecutive sessions.
 Ten trading days ahead of the June 27 monthly expiry, the option market had effectively built a 23,000 to 23,500 corridor and dared the spot to break it.

 The setup was not random.
-It was the structural after-image of June 4, when the Lok Sabha results print had carved a 1,379-point intraday range into the Nifty, with the index trading from 23,338 down to 21,884 and back up to 22,234 by close.
-That single session reset every option position that had been stacked into election week and forced a complete rebuild of the open-interest landscape.
-By June 17, what option writers had constructed was a low-volatility, mean-reverting cradle that priced the entire two-week window of post-result drift at less than 250 points of expected move.
+It was the structural after-image of June 4, when the Lok Sabha results print carved a 1,379‑point intraday range into the Nifty, with the index trading from 23,338 down to 21,884 and back up to 22,234 by close.
+That single session reset every option position that had been stacked into election week and forced a complete rebuild of the open‑interest landscape.
+By June 17, what option writers had constructed was a low‑volatility, mean‑reverting cradle that priced the entire two‑week window of post‑result drift at less than 250 points of expected move.

 What set up the expiry

 Three forces compressed into the same window.
-First, the post-election cooling-off: India VIX had spiked to 26.7 on June 3 (the highest reading since the 2020 COVID crash) and then collapsed to 12.8 by June 14, a 52% IV crush in eight sessions.
+First, the post‑election cooling‑off: India VIX had spiked to 26.7 on June 3 (the highest reading since the 2020 COVID crash) and then collapsed to 12.8 by June 14, a 52% IV crush in eight sessions.
 That kind of vol contraction is rocket fuel for option sellers because the next leg of premium decay is almost free.
-Second, FII derivative positioning had flipped: from a net short index futures book of nearly 1.74 lakh contracts on May 31, FIIs were long 95,000 index futures by June 14.
+Second, FII derivative positioning had flipped: from a net short index futures book of nearly 1.74 lakh contracts on May 31, FIIs were long 95,000 index futures by June 14, according to NSE’s daily participant‑wise data.
 The institutional money that had been hedged into the result had unwound, and the leftover hedges were getting bought back into the calmer tape.
-Third, the Bank Nifty was running 0.6% ahead of the Nifty on a five-day basis, which historically tightens the index correlation and makes pinning easier.
+Third, the Bank Nifty was running 0.6% ahead of the Nifty on a five‑day basis, which historically tightens the index correlation and makes pinning easier.

 Strike pinning behaviour and max pain accuracy